What are Amish Haystacks? It sounds like something you would see in the field as you drive through the Amish

 But rice is cheap, and I'm guessing that the reason this haystack recipe includes rice is that it helps to fill up your plate without using a lot of meat.
 Plus, it goes well with all the other ingredients.

 When a few large families get together it's a crowd, and it can get expensive to feed a crowd.
-So they try to stretch the food as much as possible, by adding cheaper options.
+So they try to stretch the food as much as possible, serving budget-friendly dishes such as haystacks or casserole dishes like Dairy Casserole, Amish Macaroni Casserole, or Yumasetti.

 Amish Haystack Dinner - my Kids' Favorite Meal

-You may have to be careful though; I always end up with a bigger stack than I intended.
+You may have to be careful though; I always end up with a larger stack than I intended.
 I add a little bit of each ingredient, and it doesn't look like much.
-But by the time I have everything on my plate, the pile can get pretty big.
+But by the time I have everything on my plate, the pile can get pretty big, and I end up with a giant haystack.

-Another thing that I love about this meal is that it is very versatile.
+Another thing that I love about this meal is that it is so versatile.
 You can add all the ingredients that you can imagine would go well together.
 And you can put them in any order that you please.

 How Do I Make Amish Haystacks Recipe?

 But rice is easy to cook on the stovetop as well.
 Just put the rice, water, and salt into a saucepan and bring it to a rolling boil.
 Reduce heat to low temperature.
 Cover and set your timer for twenty minutes.
 Do not open the lid until your timer goes off.

-Brown hamburger: While the rice is cooking, I brown the hamburger and warm the beans.
 You can cook dried beans if you plan ahead far enough, but I often use canned beans.
+Simply warm a can of red beans and add a bit of taco seasoning.